timfur15/UoMImage_Jenkins/terraform-files/readme.txt

 Also export AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID credentials.

+Requires the id_rsa and id_rsa.pub from the /data/terraform_keys directory on the Jenkins VM to be placed into /root/terraform on the 'Terraform Master Node'.

 Then run...
 	terraform init; terraform apply -auto-approve
 	kubeone config print > config.yaml; kubeone install config.yaml -t .